tesiatran/monster-match/README.md

 ## Game Details

 Monster Match is a Monsters Inc. themed memory matching card game.
+Click on a card to reveal the monster.
+Match two of the same monsters to help Boo find her way home.
+If the monsters don't match, they will flip back over, and you will have to try again.
+There are 16 monsters total.

-### Project Setup
+## Initial Setup

 Before starting on this project, you will need to **fork** and then **clone** this repository into your `lfz` folder on your current development environment.